Analysis and Stabilization of AC Line Synchronized Timing System for SuperKEKB: Overview of timing system at LINAC

-The primary task for the bucket selection is to provide the ability to select an arbitrary RF bucket at the ring in a single injection pulse.
+The primary task for bucket selection is to provide the ability to select an arbitrary RF bucket in the ring for a single injection pulse.
 This can be achieved by adding a proper delay time to the gun triggering signal after defining the fiducial bucket in the ring.
-The period during which all ring RF buckets can be filled is defined as a bucket selection cycle (BSC).
-As the injection opportunities appear based on the common frequency (CF) between LINAC and the MR, the period of the BSC can be calculated as follows:
+As the stable phase of RF cavity coincides based on the common frequency (CF) between LINAC and MR, the injection is performed based on the period of the CF~\cite{2015kajiBucketSelectionSystem}.
+After $h$ times injection, all RF buckets are filled.
+The period during which all ring RF buckets can be filled is defined as a bucket selection cycle (BSC) and the period of BSC can be represented as

-where $f_{CF}$ is the common frequency between LINAC and the ring.
+where $T_{CF}$ is the period of common frequency between LINAC and MR.

-For example, according to Table ~\ref{table:bs_param}, the harmonic number $h$ at MR is 5120, and the injection opportunity arises at the common frequency of 10.385 MHz between LINAC and the SuperKEKB MR (i.e., every 96.3 ns); hence, the BSC for MR, $T_{BSC}$, can be calculated as follows:
+For example, according to Table ~\ref{table:bs_param}, the harmonic number $h_{MR}$ at two MRs are 5120, and the injection opportunity arises at the common frequency of 10.385 MHz between LINAC and the SuperKEKB MR (i.e., every 96.3 ns); hence, the BSC for MR, $T_{BSC}$, can be calculated as

-which means all RF buckets can be selected during 493 $\mu$s, and the bucket selection process can be easily accomplished every 20 ms.
+which means all RF buckets can be selected within 493 $\mu$s, and the bucket selection process can be easily accomplished every 20 ms.

 Nevertheless, if DR is considered, the complexity of the bucket selection system grows.
-The first challenge is the longer bucket selection delay time.
-Table~\ref{table:bs_delay} lists the relation of the delay time and ring RF bucket number.
-The least common multiple between the DR and MR harmonic numbers is 117760; thus, the BSC for DR and MR becomes 11.34 ms (i.e., 88 Hz), which inhibits the operation of the beam injection at 50 Hz.
-If EVG is directly triggered by AC50 generated from AC-GEN module at every pulse, the information of BSC for DR and MR is lost.
-Consequently, the BSC is used as the trigger signal for EVG, and the AC50 arrival timing is recorded to perform AC50 synchronization for every pulse.
-Another troublesome issue is the DR storage time.
-This is discussed in Section~\ref{sub:seq_16_18}.
+The harmonic number at DR is 230 and the least common multiple between the DR and LER harmonic numbers is 117760; thus, the BSC for DR and LER becomes 11.34 ms (i.e., 88 Hz).
+Table~\ref{table:bs_delay} lists the relation of the example delay time and ring RF bucket number.